JohnEarnest/Decker/docs/format.md

 1.59:
 - Relaxed the constraints on `grid.value` to permit any LOVE data in cells, including rich text.
 - Introduced the `corners` property to the `{deck}` section.

+1.61:
+- Generalized the `.pattern` property to all widgets.